Understanding Special Education Law: It's Federal, Not State

 State Regulations and Federal Preemption

-While states may have regulations that complement federal laws, they cannot enact laws that conflict with or undermine the protections afforded by federal legislation.
-The Supremacy Clause of the U.S. Constitution establishes federal law as the supreme law of the land, preempting any conflicting state laws or regulations.
+States are not allowed to pass laws that contradict or weaken the safeguards provided.
+By federal legislation, even though they may have rules that support federal laws.
+The U.S. Constitution declares federal law to be the highest law of the nation.
+Superseding any state laws or regulations that may clash.
 For the most part, federal laws provide comprehensive answers to key questions regarding special education rights and procedures.
 States may only address minor details or procedural aspects that do not contradict federal mandates.

 Any attempt by a state to weaken or alter the protections guaranteed by federal law is considered illegal under the Supremacy Clause.